jenny-pearl/OptLang/README.md

 - [ ] Self hosted
 - [ ] Optimized to a convenient degree for the developer
 - [ ] Has inline assembly features akin to FreePascal
 - [ ] All of the above with no added dependencies.
-Or in my case "Cargo"s.
+Or in my case "Crate"s.